googleworkspace/add-ons-samples/node/chat/connectivity-app/README.md

 This sample demonstrates how to create a Google Chat app that requests authorization from the user to make API calls on their behalf.
-The first time the user interacts with the app, it requests offline OAuth credentials for the user and saves them to a Firestore database.
+The first time the user interacts with the app, it requests offline OAuth credentials for the user and saves them to storage.
 If the user interacts with the app again, the saved credentials are used so the app can make API calls on behalf of the user without asking for authorization again.
 Once saved, the OAuth credentials could even be used without any further user interactions.